-So far there is a gap in knowledge in which case the turbofan or ejector is superior or inferior to each other.
+There is a knowledge gap regarding which turbofan or ejector is superior or inferior to each other.
 The goal of this paper is to compare thermodynamic processes in the ejector and the turbofan when they have the same initial states of active and passive flows.
-The path to obtain turbofan's characteristics based on the adapted thermodynamic model of ejector was chosen.
-The proposed model is compared to well known, broad-mode and fluid range validated ejector thermodynamic model.
-The latter has been modified and detailed here to allow symmetric comparison of ejector and turbofan thermodynamic models.
-Here, it is very important to determine the internal irreversibility (loss) of the processes.
+The path to obtaining a turbofan's characteristics based on the adapted thermodynamic model of the ejector was chosen.
+The proposed model is compared to well-known, broad-mode and fluid range validated ejector thermodynamic models.
+The latter have been modified and detailed here to allow symmetric comparison of ejector and turbofan thermodynamic models.
+It is very important to determine the internal irreversibility (losses) of the processes.

-Quantitative indicators, required to solve the tasks are defined using analytical, empirical, and numerical models as well as combination of their equations.
-The presented preliminary comparison of performance thermodynamic models for the mentioned devices, so far was not described in the literature.
-The article would claim to be considered as theoretical or conceptual one.
+Quantitative indicators required to solve the tasks are defined using analytical, empirical, and numerical models as well as a combination of their equations.
+The presented preliminary comparison of performance thermodynamic models for the mentioned devices has not been described elswhere in the literature.
+The present article should be considered as a theoretical or conceptual one.
 The analytical equations of flow processes and their interpretations found in the textbooks of engineering thermodynamics are chosen for this case and prevail in the article.
-The authors believe that using/selecting five process irreversibility coefficients for the estimated entropy enabled to minimize the empiricism, common in technology sciences.
+The authors believe that using/selecting five process irreversibility coefficients for the produced entropy enabled minimizing the empiricism taht common in technical sciences.

-The article is structured as follows: Section 1 explains ideal processes in ejector and turbofan.
+This article is structured as follows: Section 1 explains the ideal processes in ejector and turbofan.
 Section 2 describes in detail the adapted thermodynamic model of the process in the ejector.
-Section 3 presents the thermodynamic model of the turbofan in parallel with the main accents of ejector model.
+Section 3 presents the thermodynamic model of the turbofan in parallel with the main accents of the ejector model.
 The assessment and comparison of the main performance indicators (compression and entrainment ratios as the resulting comparative parameters) of both devices for the case study are presented in Section 4.
 The conclusions are summarized in Section 5.